Blue only mode: Adjusting saturation and hue

 Often raise individual colored areas is still subject to the reference areas, or individual colored bars - which actually would appear to be dark - too bright, stand out from the reference surfaces.
 This is particularly frequent the bars cyan and magenta, with less than but also the green color bar.

 In this case, the color is so long in the menu, adjust until these color bars are perfect and show no apparent difference in the reference area.

-In the links to find more detailed instructions.
+Find more detailed instructions in the links.